 Typically sailed with a crew of 4, the Melges 24’s comfortable, light-hull displacement design prefers to plane.
 Its professionally engineered, high-tech stance includes a carbon fibre spar, rudder, bowsprit and vertical keel fin.
 Another key component of the M24 is a 670 sq ft asymmetrical spinnaker that lifts and pulls the boat forward on a downwind sprint.
 It adds speed, simplicity and ease of handling giving way to a more challenging tactical race.

-To date, some 800 boats are sailed competitively around the world, with established fleets across North America, Europe and Australasia and developing fleets in South America and Asia.
+To date, more than 800 boats are sailed competitively around the world, with established fleets across North America, Europe and Australasia and developing fleets in South America and Asia.